semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Your record is **not** a repository for your research files, ORCID simply links to wherever they live in a handy page about yourself that you can then share publicly with others, or keep to yourself.
 E.g. you could use it as:
   - A dynamic CV
-  - A way to save time when submitting manuscripts and funding
+  - A way to save time when submitting manuscripts and funding.
+Many [publishers](https://orcid.org/content/requiring-orcid-publication-workflows-open-letter) and [funding bodies](https://orcid.org/content/funders-orcid-policies) now require an ORCID.
   - A key to create your annual report

 >I use my iD as an online master list of all my publications: it’s the perfect link to give anyone who wants to read what I’ve done recently, introduce me at a conference, or consider me for a new position.
 Since the source of the information is clearly shown, it’s easier to confirm that I’m not making it up (https://orcid.org/blog/2018/02/15/create-sustainable-research-portfolio-orcid).